alex-kalinin/alex-kalinin.github.io/_posts/2018-06-22-Sampling_From_a_Normal_Distribution.md

 1. Generate 10 samples from our uniform random numbers generator.
 1. Sum them up.
-0. Repeate this process 10,000 times to obtain 10,000 *normally* distributed samples.
+0. Repeat this process 10,000 times to obtain 10,000 *normally* distributed samples.
-0. Plot our distribution and compare it to the theoretical normal disbribution to see if get the right result.
+0. Plot our distribution and compare it to the theoretical normal distribution to see if we got the right result.

 Below is the annotated code in **R** language.
 You can easily re-implement this in any other language.